Credit Cards Credit Card Rewards

 Annual fee $95 $0

-Welcome offer Earn 60,000 bonus points after $4,000 in purchases in your first 3 months from account opening (that's worth $750 when redeemed through Chase Travel).
-Plus, get up to $300 in statement credits on Chase Travel purchases within your first year.
+Welcome offer Earn 75,000 bonus points after you spend $5,000 on purchases in the first 3 months from account opening.
 Discover will match all the cash back you’ve earned at the end of your first year.

 Earning rate Earn 5X points on travel purchased through Chase Travel℠; 3X points on dining, select streaming services, and online groceries; 2X points on all other travel purchases, and 1X points on all other purchases.
 Earn 5% cash back on everyday purchases at different places you shop each quarter like grocery stores, restaurants, gas stations, and more, up to the quarterly maximum when you activate.
 Plus, earn unlimited 1% cash back on all other purchases.